Do you guarantee that this software is free of spyware/adware/privacy problems?

 What other tips do you have to help keep my computer spyware/adware free?

-Do not download software of questionable origin, e.g. warez, cracks, adult web sites.
-Never download from a web site that has been advertised in spam.
+- Do not download software of questionable origin, e.g. warez, cracks, spammer advertised software.

 How do I submit software?

 There is no formal submission process.
 I welcome feedback for suggestions, but I will not list any software until I’m familiar with it.
 This site really lists my personal suggestions; it is not a constantly growing reviews site.